SanyueHan/Degree-Project/report/final_thesis.md

 #### 4.1.1 Introduction
 As mentioned earlier, my main work involves with realize the three phrases in front end, namely lexical analysis, syntax analysis, and semantic analysis, in other words the modules an interpreter needed.
+To interpret a program, the lexical analyzer firstly convert the input code from a string to a list of tokens.
+Then the syntax analyzer will build an abstract syntax tree to represent the structure of the program.
+Finally, the semantic analyzer will visit the syntax tree recursively to performing the corresponding operations.
+Integrating these modules we will get an interpreter.
-I will explain the input, the output, the functionality, algorithms and data structures applied, as well as the code design of these modules in details firstly, and then summary the achievements.
+In the following subsections, I will explain the input, the output, the functionality, algorithms and data structures applied, as well as the code design of these modules in details firstly, and then summary the achievements.

 #### 4.1.2 Lexical Analysis
-#### 4.1.2.1 Description
+##### 4.1.2.1 Description
 The lexical analyzer is responsible for the conversion from a sequence of character to a list of tokens.
 The source code written in the script, is essentially some text that is made up of a sequence of characters.
 The character could be encoded using ASCII, or some other encoding method such as unicode.